MLH-Fellowship/OSS-Guide/README.md

     * _Feedback from mentors and maintainers_
     * _Debugging, Logging, and Profilers_
   * **Claim an issue**
-  * **Exploring** - This contains a list of interesting links regarding this very topics and also contains a _special thanks_ section.
+  * **Exploring** - This contains a list of interesting links regarding these very topics and also contains a _special thanks_ section.

 * **Stories** - As mentioned in the *Welcome* guide of stories section, this space was formulated to enable -
   * Fellow developers to share their experiences navigating any codebase, and